AntonioJRuizG/film-watch/README.md

 ## Description

-This application is a movie search engine that utilizes the collection of data avaible in IMBD's database.
+This application is a movie search engine that utilizes the collection of data available in IMBD's database.

 ## Deployment